shadowga/website/_docs/1/c-navigation.md

  * `/homes` - Provides a list of your homes.
  * `/home <home>` - Takes you home to a home.
 (Slightly less weird.)
+ * `/delhome <home` - Deletes an existing home.
+Will not remove the build.

 ### Teleportation
 Anyone can use basic commands if they'd like to teleport to other players, but we require their content.